metaodi/wc-guide-scripts/README.md

 * `osmtogeojson` is a node-based tool to convert OSM-Data (e.g. from Overpass) to standard GeoJSON
 * `convert_to_mr.py` is a script to flatten the GeoJSON to make it more suitable for MapRoulette

+To convert GeoJSON to OSM, we use the geojson2osm npm package (https://github.com/Rub21/geojson2osm)